ABOUT THE TOURNAMENT

 General Tournament Format

-Tournament Dates: March 31-April 4, 2021 (a tournament Opening Ceremony will take place on the evening of March 30th).
+Tournament Dates: March 31-April 4, 2021 (depending on how the Covid-19 situation is, a tournament Opening Ceremony might take place on the evening of March 30th).

 12-28 teams per age category.

 Girls born on/after January 1, 2002/2003, 2004, 2005, 2006, 2007, 2008 and 2009.
 Because there are different age category cut-off dates, dispensation may be given to players from English teams who are born on/after September 1 of the previous year.

 All teams need to officially apply for the tournament and teams will be accepted to the tournament (determined by a tournament committee) based on level of team, geographic location of team and number of spots available.
 The tournament reserves the right to give automatic acceptance to local teams that agree to host an international team with a homestay program.